rjs-7399/Swiggy-Analytics-Platform/system_design.md

 ```

 ### Option 3: Snowflake Stored Procedures
-- Encapsulate your SCD Type 2 logic in Snowflake stored procedures
+- Encapsulate SCD Type 2 logic in Snowflake stored procedures
 - Call these procedures from Airflow
 - Let Snowflake handle complex merges for performance

 ## Conclusion and Next Steps

-This system design provides an automated, scalable approach to replace your manual ETL process for Swiggy's data warehouse.
+This system design provides an automated, scalable approach to replace manual ETL process for Swiggy's data warehouse.
 The architecture leverages:

 1. **Medallion Architecture** for clean separation of concerns
 2. **PySpark** for scalable processing